the-turing-way/the-turing-way/book/website/project-design/missing-data.md

 TODO: change the doi above to the right one
 -->

-To answer this question, we will start by defining different types of {ref}`pd-missing-data-structures` and see how we can visualise these {ref}`pd-missing-data-visualising-missingness`.
+To answer this question, this chapter will start by defining different types of {ref}`pd-missing-data-structures` and see how we can visualise these {ref}`pd-missing-data-visualising-missingness`.
 This will help us develop a strategy on choosing the appropriate missing data handling method, of which we outline a few in {ref}`pd-missing-data-methods`.
 Lastly, we introduce the relatively new field of {ref}`pd-missing-data-structured-missingness`, pioneered by researchers in the Turing-Roche partnership.
 This is a big area of research and this chapter is only a simple introduction to it.
 Therefore, if you are interested in learning more we encourage you to read on further by having a look at the {ref}`pd-missing-data-checklist-resources` page.

 (pd-missing-data-motivation)=